 Mr. Titanun Mallikamas, Secretary of the Monetary Policy Committee (MPC), announced the outcome of the meeting on 25 March 2020 as follows.

 The Committee voted 4 to 2 to maintain the policy rate at 0.75 percent.
 Two members voted to cut the policy rate by 0.25 percentage point.
-One MPC member was unable to attend the meeting.
+One MPC member attended the meeting through video conference but did not vote.

 Due to the coronavirus (COVID-19) outbreak, the Thai economy would significantly contract in 2020 and headline inflation would become negative.
 Nonetheless, the financial system was sound overall, with financial markets starting to function normally.
 The Committee viewed that the spreading of the COVID-19 in the period ahead would be severe and the situation would take some time before returning to normal.
 In this situation, the Committee supported the government’s implemented measures to alleviate adverse impacts especially on the affected groups.
 In addition to the policy rate cut at the previous special meeting, addressing liquidity strains and accelerating debt restructuring for borrowers, especially households and SMEs, must be urgently implemented to have meaningful impacts.
 The Committee viewed that targeted measures designed to address liquidity needs would be of great importance.
 Most members thus voted to maintain the policy rate at this meeting.
 However, two members voted to cut the policy rate by 0.25 percentage point due to the significant economic contraction.